MMHI Care Program

 MMHI Therapy Sessions

-Muslim-identifying clinicians from Maristan are providing therapy sessions for students.
+Clinicians from Maristan are providing therapy sessions for students.
 These sessions are free resources for currently enrolled undergraduate and graduate students, available to book in 50-minute video appointments.
 Find an MMHI FAQ here.

 Privacy Notice